oelmekki/postgres-350d/README.md

 I'll tell you that in a few months :)

 But patching the hardcoded limit is [the recommended way in postgres doc](https://www.postgresql.org/docs/9.5/static/cube.html#AEN169535).

+## How to raise postgresql's cube extension dimensions limit?

+Even if you're not familiar with docker, reading the Dockerfile from this repos should be easy enough to teach you how to do it yourself.
+Spoiler:

+* sources are in the `contrib/cube/` directory from postgres sources
+* limit is in `contrib/cube/cubedata.h`
+* make and make install should be ran with the `USE_PGXS=true` env variable